Vandivier/afterecon/content/2014-11-14-this-juneteenth-lets-discuss-the-real-history-of-rascism.md

 ---
-title: This Juneteenth, Let\'s Discuss the Real History of Rascism
+title: "This Juneteenth, Let\'s Discuss the Real History of Rascism"
 date: 2014-11-14 16:09:05
 author: John Vandivier
 ---